 Personal time matters!

 66% of working professionals admit that they do not have a good work-life balance.
 What’s more, 77% of employees say they've experienced burnout in one of their jobs.

 With an 'always on' digital life, technology has made us available for work 24/7.
 People spend more than ten hours looking at screens every day, so carving out time for ourselves and our families has become more important than ever.

 To regain control of your schedule, it is essential to focus on what truly matters both at work and in your personal life.
 With time blocking, you can set time aside for personal activities.
 A well-balanced work week with adequate downtime built-in can help you become more productive and have a higher impact at work.

 Why time blocking and project management go hand in hand

 As a project manager, you must balance meeting and coordinating with your team and allowing them the space and time for creative work.
-This is where time blocking and project management really gel.
+This is why time blocking and project management match so well with each other.

-Can time blocking software increase productivity?
+Can time-blocking software increase productivity?

-Distractions can be a huge time-suck and it’s pretty clear that a time blocking schedule can help boost productivity by keeping you and your team members more focused.
+Distractions can be a huge time-suck.
+Using a time-blocking schedule can help boost productivity by keeping you and your team members more focused.